alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 ## Module structure

-This module includes a consumer instance and a provider cluster that contains two instances.
+This module includes a consumer instance and a provider cluster, which contains four instances.

+- The sample modules mentioned in this article are in the `spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/` directory;
+- The starter dependent module is in the `spring-cloud-alibaba/spring-cloud-alibaba-starters/spring-cloud-starter-alibaba-governance-routing` directory.
+- Unless otherwise specified, all paths mentioned below are based on the parent path above.

 ## Component support description
 Currently, the routing module supports only a few components: